sderose/Text/README.md

 ''pad'' --  Add specified pad character (default space) to start or end of lines, to get them to a given length.
 Or insert at a specified column instead.

-''pod2md.py'' --  Rouch conversion of POD (PERL help-file markup) to MarkDown.
+''pod2markdown.py'' --  Rough conversion of POD (PERL help-file markup) to MarkDown.

 ''randomRecords'' --  Select random records from a file.
 YOu can pick a certain number of records, or a percent, or even n-th record.
 Includes support for "reservoir"